 Salesforce user adoption is a hot topic.
 When your company starts using Salesforce, it’s easy to get excited about the possibilities and what it can do for you.
 But many potential challenges come with implementing Salesforce as part of your business process.
 The first challenge is low user adoption- how do we address this?

-In this podcast interview, Paul Ginsberg reveals the most common reasons for low user adoption of Salesforce and the different ways that Salesforce professionals can address them.
+In this podcast interview, Paul Ginsberg reveals the most common reasons for low user adoption of Salesforce and how Salesforce professionals can address them.

 Key Resources Mentioned in This Podcast:

-Some of the most common reasons for Salesforce user adoption issues include:
+Some of the most common reasons for Salesforce user adoption issues include the following: